 If you’ve ever worn ski boots, you’ll be familiar with the ratcheting system used in these tourniquets.
 These are not recommended.
 There is a high rate of failure because skin or clothing can get in the ratcheting system.

 These are also not recommended for most people.
 They use an inflatable bladder to create pressure and stop blood flow.
-They are more difficult to apply and generally only seen in hospitals.
+They are more challenging to apply and generally only seen in hospitals.
 (8)

 Other Tourniquet Features

-- Smooth material: You want the tourniquet to be smooth without any bumpy edges.
+- Smooth material: You want the tourniquet to be smooth without any rough edges.
 Tourniquets which aren’t uniform are more likely to cause tissue damage.

 - Easy to use: You should be able to figure out the tourniquet intuitively.